 When beginning to teach children how to read, please don’t skip phonics instruction.
-Giving your children the building blocks for reading (and spelling) will make SUCH a difference in them learning to read well enough to actually enjoy books!
+Giving your children the building blocks for reading (and spelling) will make SUCH a difference in their learning to read well enough to actually enjoy books!

 6. Encourage independent reading with high-interest books.

-7. Encourage independent reading with below grade-level books.
+7. Encourage independent reading with below-grade-level books.

 New readers might or might not be excited about their own quiet time with books at first.
 Either way, make sure they are successful by supplying books that are slightly below their current reading level.
-When they feel confident to read alone, the pleasure factor of independent reading is much more likely to grow than when they feel defeated with books that are just too much work.
+When they feel confident to read alone, the pleasure factor of independent reading is much more likely to grow than when they feel defeated by books that are just too much work.

 8. Have a steady supply of good books available all the time.

-If you want to raise a reader, he needs books – and lots of them!
+If you want to raise a reader, he or she needs books – and lots of them!
 Make sure there are books of all types and subjects freely available to your children at all times.
 Whether you build your own library of good books over the years or keep the shelves full of library books, it doesn’t matter.
 Just have books.

 9. Allow readers to choose their own books – at least some of the time.

 As homeschoolers, we tend to assign books to our children for various purposes.
-We also tend to choose the family read alouds to go along with our school plans.
+We also tend to choose family read-aloud books to go along with our school plans.
 These assigned books will go a long way in raising readers, but free choice in reading selections is also very important.
 Make sure you are finding time in the busy homeschooling schedule for your children to simply read for their own pleasure some of the time.
 If they never get to choose their own books, you might notice the growing love for reading begins to fade.

 10. Frequent the library often.